AdobeDocs/experience-manager-65.fr-FR/help/sites-administering/workflow-offloader.md

 ## Configuration des lanceurs de workflow sur l’instance principale {#configure-workflow-launchers-on-the-leader-instance}

-Configure workflow launchers to use the **DAM Update Asset Offloading** workflow on the leader instance instead of the **Dam Update Asset** workflow.
+Configure workflow launchers to use the [!UICONTROL DAM Update Asset Offloading] workflow on the leader instance instead of the **Dam Update Asset** workflow.

 1. Tap/click the AEM logo, and choose, **Tools** > **Workflow** > **Launchers** to open the **Workflow Launchers** console.